Understanding The Book of Hebrews

-Please note that the writer of Hebrews, when writing the word which in English is translated as “new” did NOT use the Greek word “néos” (Strong’s 3501) means “new on the scene”, and that would have been incorrect.
-Bible Hub says this about néos: “néos suggests something “new in time”,something which never before existed.
-In contrast, according to Bible Hub, “its near-synonym (2537 /kainós) means “new in quality”.
+Please note that the writer of Hebrews did NOT use the Greek word “néos” (Strong’s 3501) which means “new on the scene”, for that would have been incorrect.
+Instead, he used “kino’s”, which means new in quality, in other words renewed.
+Bible Hub says this about néos: “néos suggests something “new in time” something which never before existed.
+In contrast, according to Bible Hub, “its near-synonym (2537 /kainós) means “new in quality.”

 So why did the author of Hebrews choose “kainos” rather than “néos”?
 Because the author was quoting directly from Jeremiah 31:31, where the Hebrew word translated as new is “chadash”, which the Bible Hub defines as “to renew, to repair.”
 With this fact established, I will in the future write “Renewed Covenant”, for the covenant is with the very same people group and the very same commandments.
 Now let us continue.